carpentries/docs.carpentries.org/README.md

 * `/build/` Used to build local website.
 In `.gitignore` so this will not show up in the repo.
 Do not edit these files.
 * `/source/` Contains all the files needed to build the site.
 Includes:
     * css files and page templates that override styles and templates in the theme
-    * folders with markdown files with content for each page
+    * folders with `rst` files with content for each page.
+This includes one folder for each area of work, plus a folder called `pages` for general pages such as the style guide, glossary, and other landing pages.
     * `conf.py` - site settings
     * `index.rst` - sets structure for home page
 * `.gitignore` Standard gitignore file